 In 2009, The Educators Rising program began the I Want to READ Book Drive as a way to get books into the hands of as many elementary and middle school students as possible.
 To date we have collected and distributed over 15,000 books.

-For 2017, we would like to do something a little different.
-We would like to give back to the community by focusing on a different need.
+Starting in January of 2017, we wanted to do something a little different.
+We decided to give back to the community by focusing on a different need.
 SOCKS!
 “Socks are among the most needed items at homeless shelters, yet among the least-often donated.
 According to Tom Costello Jr., founder and “Chief Sock Person” at the Philadelphia-based nonprofit The Joy of Sox, even regular donors of clothing such as coats and pants will usually wear their own socks until they have holes and then throw them away.
 Because of the shortage, the nation’s homeless population is constantly at risk of serious foot disease and, during winter months, in severe danger posed by the cold.”
 (Read more)